A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 2.B.1 The provider includes social goals in its operational plan and the CEO/Managing Director holds senior managers accountable for achieving social targets

-As described in standard 1A your institution’s overall strategy should include the mission, target clients, social goals, targets, and indicators.
-Beyond this institutional strategy, all business plans (e.g., contracts with investors; new product proposals) should be in line with the provider’s social goals.
+As described in standard 1A, the social strategy should include target clients, social goals and how to achieve them, social targets, and social indicators.
+Beyond this social strategy, all business plans, shareholder agreements , and new product proposals should be in line with the social goals.
 A practical way to achieve this alignment is to require a social performance review of all business plans/contracts/strategies/operational decisions before they are finalized.
+Senior management should discuss how any given plan or decision may:

 • Affect clients;